-As soon as possible after your arrival you should get in touch with the academic international office of the university and the advisors for international affairs at the Studentenwerk.
+As soon as possible after your arrival, you should get in touch with the international office of the university and the advisors for international and social affairs at the Studierendenwerk.

-They often have useful tips and can support you with help and advice!
-Many universities help international students to acclimatise by arranging help with administrative aspects and giving a general guide to the university and its facilities.
+They often have useful tips and can support you with help and advice.
+Many universities offer orientation days for international students where administrative aspects can be done together.
+They also give a general guide to the university and its facilities.

-The services of the AStA differ from university to university; apart from social and legal advice they also offer cultural activities and cheap learning aids.
+The services of the AStA/StuRa differ from university to university; apart from social and legal advice they also offer cultural activities and cheap learning aids.